rikkertnap/srcf90-fdis5-3D/README.md

 # srcf90-fdis5-planar

-## Description-branch develop
+## Description-branch develop-3D

-Uses molecular theory approach to compute the structure of weak polyelectrolyte layer end-tethered to two oppossing planar surfaces.
-Aquesou solution charaterize by pH, NaCl (KCl) and Ca2Cl.
+Uses molecular theory approach to compute the structure of weak polyelectrolyte layer end-tethered to two oppossing planar surfaces in 3D (cartesian) coordinates.
+Aqueous solution charaterized by pH, NaCl (KCl) and Ca2Cl.
 Formation of Ca-bridges takeing into account.
 Surfaces can have various charged or chargeable groups.

 ### Prerequisites